kingjulio8238/Memary/README.md

   - Anticipate Needs: Leverage trends and shifts identified in the summaries to anticipate users' future questions or needs.

 ## Future Integrations
-Currently memary is setup so that the routing agent can only process one query at a time.
+Currently memary is structured so that the routing agent can only process one query at a time.
 We hope to see **multiprocessing** integrated so that the agent can process many sub queries simultaneously.
 We expect this to improve the relevancy and accuracy of responses.
 The source code for both decomposing the query and reranking the many agent responses has been provided and once multiprocessing has been added to the system these components can easily be integrated into the main `ChatAgent` class.
 The diagram below shows what how the newly integrated system would work.

 ![Future Integrations](https://github.com/kingjulio8238/memary/assets/120517860/213f9547-6dcb-4adf-9715-b54e707072d3)